gergelyacs/digital-garden/src/site/notes/Blog/Data Protection/Extracting Sensitive Information from Aggregated Data  - Part 1.md

 Solution: [1.15961346e-04 5.20000027e+00 5.16666694e+00 5.16666694e+00 1.13998846e+01 5.16666694e+00]
 ```

 This is quite dummy as no one has a blood sugar level of less than 0.01.
-Let's add another constraint that all values should be larger than 3:
+Let's add another constraint that all values must be larger than 3:

 ``` python
 objective = cvx.Minimize(cvx.sum_squares(A @ x - b))